albrow/zoom/README.md

 A blazing-fast datastore and querying engine for Go built on Redis.

-Requires Redis version >= 2.8.9 and Go version >= 1.2.
+Requires Redis version >= 2.8.9 and Go version >= 1.5 with
+`GO15VENDOREXPERIMENT=1`.
 The latest version of both is recommended.

 Full documentation is available on [godoc.org](http://godoc.org/github.com/albrow/zoom).